 Bank instruments are unsecured interest bearing deposits with banks.
-Bank instruments include bank accounts, time deposits, certificates of deposit and banker's acceptances.
+Bank instruments include, but are not limited to, bank accounts, time deposits, certificates of deposit and banker's acceptances.
 Yankee instruments are denominated in U.S. dollars and issued by U.S. branches of foreign banks.
 Eurodollar instruments are denominated in U.S. dollars and issued by non-U.S. branches of U.S. or foreign banks.